The Hidden Gems and Secret Places of Northern Arizona

 Dome Stargazing House

 Arizona is home to five designated International Dark Sky Communities.
 Although Williams is not technically one of them, it still has significantly less light pollution than many of the cities in the lower 48 states.
-Take advantage of all those starry skies with a stay at the Dome Stargazing House.
-Romantic in nature, this tented dome has a clear top for the ultimate shooting-star-counting contest.
-Heated outdoor showers and heated sheets are available, as well as fire pits to keep you warm on those chilly desert nights.

 For those visiting the cinematic rock formations of Monument Valley Navajo Tribal Park on the Arizona-Utah border, Mystery Valley is a fantastic addition.
 Located outside the small town of Kayenta in the Navajo Nation, this section of remote desert seems to resemble another planet.
 But look closely and you'll find ancient indigenous ruins, petroglyphs, and a landscape teeming with life (including wild horses).
 This is a sacred area and can only be explored with a guide—find one at Monument Valley Visitor Center.

 While you might not expect a serving of history with your fast food, that's exactly what the Burger King in Kayenta, Arizona has on the menu.
 Here, you'll find a small museum that pays homage to the brave Navajo men who developed an unbreakable code during World War II.
 Using the unwritten and highly complex Navajo language, their code was an indecipherable means of communication for the United States Marines.
 Thanks to the extreme success and importance of their work, their efforts have only recently been acknowledged publicly by the United States government.
 This display is an absolute must-see for travelers passing through this region of northern Arizona.
 (Note: This is separate from the Navajo Code Talkers Museum in Tuba City.)